 The phosphoprotein phosphatase 1 (PP1) catalyzes the key step, the dephosphorylation of glycogen synthase, which is responsible for glycogen synthesis.
 The latter can be inactivated by the downstream metabolic effects of adrenaline and glucagon (cAMP–PKA).
 Thus, adrenaline and glucagon contribute to the inactivation of glycogen synthesis.

 Note: Adrenaline and glucagon have antagonistic effects on the mentioned signaling cascades, which are activated and inactivated by insulin.

 The following illustrations show the different mechanisms at a glance:

-The liver is able to register the current blood-glucose concentration and adjust the glycogen metabolism accordingly.
-If blood-glucose level is too low, glucose is released.
-If blood-glucose levels are high, more glycogen is synthesized.
+The liver is able to register the current blood glucose concentration and adjust the glycogen metabolism accordingly.
+If the blood glucose level is too low, glucose is released.
+If the blood glucose levels are high, more glycogen is synthesized.
 Glucose stimulates the release of insulin, which triggers the activation of glycogen synthase and the inactivation of glycogen phosphorylase.

 Within minutes after an intravenous administration of glucose, the enzymatic activity of glycogen phosphorylase decreases and the activity of glycogen synthase increases.

 Note: Muscles and other tissues do not possess these special regulatory mechanisms.
 Adrenaline regulates and controls the wasteful depletion of glycogen during periods of starvation.

 Clinical Relevance: Glycogen Storage Diseases